reverentgeek/blog/src/site/presentations.md

 ## Cross-Platform Desktop Apps with Electron

 Would you like to leverage your HTML, CSS, and JavaScript skills to build cross-platform desktop applications?
-Electron is an open source application shell created by GitHub, designed to make building great desktop applications easy.
+Electron is an open-source application shell created by GitHub, designed to make building great desktop applications easy.
 You may have already experienced Electron apps such as Atom, Slack, or Visual Studio Code.
-In this talk, you will learn its features, how to quickly get started, and tips from my experience building Electron applications.
+In this talk, you will learn its features, how to get started, and tips from my experience building Electron applications.

 [Video](https://www.youtube.com/watch?v=UmYv_-vUOLU) | [Slides](https://speakerdeck.com/reverentgeek/cross-platform-desktop-apps-with-electron-ndc-sydney-2018)